Chris Lintott

 Christopher John Lintott (born 26 November 1980) is a British astrophysicist, author and broadcaster.
 He is a Professor of Astrophysics in the Department of Physics at the University of Oxford, and, since 2023, Gresham Professor of Astronomy at Gresham College, London.
 Lintott is involved in a number of popular science projects aimed at bringing astronomy to a wider audience and is also the primary presenter of the BBC television series The Sky at Night, having previously been co-presenter with Patrick Moore until Moore's death in 2012.
 He co-authored Bang! – The Complete History of the Universe and The Cosmic Tourist with Moore and Queen guitarist and astrophysicist Brian May.

 Education

 Lintott attended Torquay Boys' Grammar School in Devon.
 In 1999, while still at school, he won a $500 Earth and Space Sciences award and the Priscilla and Bart Bok Honorable Mention Award at the Intel International Science and Engineering Fair for an article on 'Cosmic dust around young stellar objects'.
 This came from a six-week project at the University of Hertfordshire funded by a Nuffield bursary.
-He read Natural Sciences at Magdalene College, Cambridge, and in 2006 received a PhD in astrophysics from University College London, for his thesis on the early stages of star formation, supervised by Ofer Lahav.
+He read Natural Sciences at Magdalene College, Cambridge, and in 2006 received a PhD degree in astrophysics from University College London, for his thesis on the early stages of star formation, supervised by Ofer Lahav.